-Record Type Documents with poor legibility or diffuse characters (e.g. carbon copies, faxed copies, etc.), handwritten annotations or other markings, low inherent contrast, staining, fading, halftone illustrations, or photographs

-Digitized Maste r Copy for Preservation

-Minimum 8-bit grayscale mode - 300 ppi for documents with smallest significant

-desired character of 1.5 mm or larger
+Record Type Documents with poor legibility or diffuse characters (e.g. carbon copies, faxed copies, etc.), handwritten annotations or other markings, low inherent contrast, staining, fading, halftone illustrations, or photographs Digitized Master Copy for Preservation Minimum 8-bit grayscale mode - 300 ppi for documents with smallest significant desired quality character of 1.5 mm or larger

-quality

-High quality 8-bit grayscale mode - 400 ppi for documents with smallest significant

-character of 1.0 mm or larger.
-In the case of detailed photographs,

-illustrations or diagrams the resolutions may be increased up to or

-beyond 600 ppi.

-Output format JP2K (lossless compression) most preferred

-OR

-Uncompressed TIFF

-Access Quality Output for Online Usage

-Compression While producing the access quality PDF/A document, the digitized master copies of individual pages in the record are resampled at a reduced size JPG Compression at minimum 72 ppi resolution (The size of master image to be reduced while ensuring the ease of readability of information in the record.
+High quality 8-bit grayscale mode - 400 ppi for documents with smallest significant character of 1.0 mm or larger Output format JP2K (lossless compression) most preferred OR Uncompressed TIFF Access Quality (ccess Quality Output for Online Usage Compression While producing the access quality PDF/A document, the digitized maste copies of individual pages in the record are resampled at a reduced size JPG Compression at minimum 72 ppi resolution (The size of master image to be reduced while ensuring the ease of readability of information in the record.
 The ppi resolution can be increased beyond the minimum recommended resolution to ensure clarity of text.)
 Searchable A composite searchable PDF for Archival as per ISO 19005 PDF/A Minimum PDF/A-1a is acceptable as the basic profile for access quality searchable document.
-PDF/A-2a is highly desirable as supports the following specification: JPEG 2000 image compression support for transparency effects and layers embedding of OpenType fonts • provisions for digital signatures in accordance with the PDF Advanced Electronic Signatures - PAdES standard the option of embedding PDF/A files to facilitate archiving of sets of documents with a single file
+PDF/A-2a is highly desirable as supports the following specification: JPEG 2000 image compression support for transparency effects and layers embedding of OpenType fonts provisions for digital signatures in accordance with the PDF Advanced Electronic Signatures - PAdES standard • the option of embedding PDF/A files to facilitate archiving of sets of documents with a single file